Enforcement in the United States

 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-Prevailing in arbitration does not by itself secure satisfaction of a money award.
+Prevailing in arbitration does not guarantee satisfaction of a monetary award.
 When dealing with a recalcitrant opponent, the prevailing party may need to resort to judicial enforcement remedies available in jurisdictions where the debtor or its assets may be found.
-In the United States, enforcement of an arbitration award consists of recognition or confirmation of the award as a judgment and execution against the debtor's assets.
-Below, we describe common issues encountered by parties seeking to enforce arbitration awards in the United States, drawing attention to recent developments where applicable.
+In the United States, enforcing an arbitration award involves two steps, each of which presents distinct issues.
+First, a party must have the award recognised – that is, converted from a private arbitration award to a public judgment that can be enforced by or with the assistance of law enforcement personnel.
+Second, a party must use the judgment to execute against the debtor’s assets until the debt is satisfied.

 Recognition of arbitration awards in US courts

-To gain access to the US judicial system to enforce an award, the prevailing party must first obtain recognition of the arbitral award as a court judgment.
-US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures can vary depending on the type of award.
+To enforce an award through the US judicial system, the prevailing party must convert the award to a court judgment, a process known as recognition (or confirmation, to use the technical term favoured by an increasing number of US federal courts).
+US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures involved will vary depending on the type of award.

 Recognition under the New York Convention

 Judicial recognition of foreign arbitration awards in the United States is governed by treaty.
-Most often, recognition is governed by statutes implementing the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).1 The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.2 Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.3
+Most often, recognition is governed by statutes implementing the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).
+The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.
+Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.

 Despite this summary process, the New York Convention and the FAA provide several defences to recognition.
 Under the New York Convention, recognition may be refused on any one of the following grounds: